-You'll find pictures of flowers grouped into galleries… they’re just below.
+Enter the galleries of all my pictures of flowers on this page … they’re just below.
+Click on the flower you want.
 Start with your favourite or start at the beginning.

-You wouldn't believe what an introverted child I was!
+You wouldn't believe how introverted I was as a child!
 I felt horribly uncomfortable around people so I spent a lot of time alone... especially out in nature.
-Even by the time I went to photography school, crowds made me squirm.
-Wedding and street photography were definitely not my thing.
-Nature, flowers and gardens and, of course, travel, were where I fit in.
+Even by the time I went to photography school, crowds could still make me squirm.
+Wedding and street photography were definitely not my thing., but nature, flowers and gardens and, of course, travel were perfect.

-I admired other photography students who thrived on the energy and demands of weddings but definitely, not the business for me!
-If you're here with me, a day in a garden photographing flowers obviously appeals to you, too.
-You don't have to be an introvert to love flower photography but to do great work, a powerful connection to nature is fundamental.
+I admired other photography students who thrived on the energy and demands of weddings but absolutely not the business for me!
+You're reading this now, so photographing flowers obviously appeals to you, too.
+You don't have to be an introvert to love flower photography but to create excellent photographs, it's essential to have a strong connection to nature.

 I love photographing dahlias, especially the very dark colours.
 The light falling on these dark red petals is what makes this image so beautiful.
 I did very little to this photo in Photoshop.